 Remdesivir is a broad-spectrum antiviral drug developed by United States-based pharmaceutical company Gilead Sciences initially against the hepatitis C virus and respiratory syncytial virus.
-Further research also investigated possible applications against the Ebola virus, SARS coronavirus, and MERS coronavirus.
+Further research also investigated possible applications against the Ebola virus

 The drug never reached the approval stage for use against the viruses mentioned above, either due to the emergence of more potent therapeutic approaches or because the public health threat from the involved virus became negligible.